Why you should always finish your antibiotics

 Heed the advice of health professionals.
 Do not insist on antibiotics for mild illnesses or for viral infections.
 When your doctor prescribes antibiotics, always take the entire course of medicine, whether a 10-day course of oral antibiotics or a topical cream for a skin infection.

 Everyone has the ability to reduce the spread and future development of "superbugs."
-Do your part by taking all your prescribed antibiotics.
-If you have questions or concerns about your antibiotics, be sure to ask your doctor.
+Do your part by taking all your prescribed antibiotics as directed.
+If you have questions or concerns about your antibiotics, please consult your doctor.

 Customer Service